eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/exercises/LAB-03a-better-name-tag.md

-Deployed on GitHub pages, with link in the About section of the Github repo | 2 Nicely styled text input and styled buttons | 2 Clicking the text input button changes the name of the nametag to the value of the input | 6 Clicking the color buttons changes the background color of then nametag | +3
+Deployed on GitHub pages, with link in the About section of the Github repo | 2 Nicely styled text input and styled buttons | 2 Clicking the text input button changes the name of the nametag to the value of the input | 6 Clicking the color buttons changes the background color of then nametag | +1 Add pronouns to the nametag | +1
+Give the user the option to change the font | +1